Morecambe and Wise: Bring Me Sunshine

-Bring Me Sunshine was a gala concert held at the London Palladium on 28 November 1984 in the presence of Prince Philip, Duke of Edinburgh in aid of the British Heart Foundation and was held in memory of Morecambe who had died the previous May after many years of heart problems.
+Bring Me Sunshine was a gala concert held at the London Palladium on 28 November 1984 in the presence of The Duke of Edinburgh in aid of the British Heart Foundation, and was held in memory of Morecambe who had died the previous May after many years of heart problems.
 It was hosted by Wise and featured a host of personalities all paying their tribute to Morecambe.
 The show began with a dance routine, the theme for the whole evening's music being "sunshine" the dancers were accompanied by "You Are the Sunshine of My Life", which was followed by the big entrance of Wise who first spoke, and then sang the duo's signature tune.
 This was an emotive moment for Wise, and one that showed how big a part Morecambe had played in his life.
 Other stars that appeared over the course of the evening were: